ThaTechMaestro/TADM/README.md

-# Walkthrough of The Algorithm Design Manual Book
+# A Walkthrough of the book "The Algorithm Design Manual"